svenluijten/svenluijten.com/source/_concerts/beyondoom.md

 location: Amsterdam
 ---

-I was super impressed with how effortless Yasiin Bey made some of MF DOOM's songs sound.
+I was super impressed with how effortless Yasiin Bey performed MF DOOM's songs.
 The intricate rhyme schemes and hard-to-predict flows of the original tracks makes them very (_very_) difficult to rap along to, let alone perform live.
 But I suppose that's what prompted Yasiin to say: